JohnAnderson777/Notes/computer-science.md

   - popped from stack at end of routine

 ## IDE
-Integrated Development Environment
+Integrated Development Environment - software packages that facilitate software development
 Features:
 1) Line numbers
-2) Code editor
+2) Code editor - includes: syntax highlighting, code-completion
-3) Translator (Compiler/Interpreter)
+3) Translator (Compiler/Interpreter) - built in - 'Run' button
-4) debugging - syntax errors
+4) debug tools - highlight syntax errors + debugger
+5) Run-Time environment - run programs to test - multiple RTEs available, simulate on different devices

 Tools:
 1) breakpoint - program stops on that line
 2) watch - value displayed each time variable changes
 3) step through program line at a time

+## Testing:
+- checks program: works as intented with good data, copes with errors when given bad data Iterative - testing code as it is written
+Terminal - end of development - checks how software performs with a certain set of data:
+ - valid data - correct || Extreme(boundary) - on boundary of valid range
+ - erroneous - incorrect data outside range or wrong type
+- null data - nothing entered

 ## Algorithms